mikelseverson/AutoGiphy/README.md

 # Facebook Echo bot
-a Node.JS using Facebook API to repeat all messages received.
+Node.JS using Facebook API to repeat all messages received.